How to Solve a Crane Fly Problem

 Crane Flies produce one generation per year.
 The eggs are laid just under the soil surface and require adequate moisture to survive.
 Receiving the moisture needed to survive is not a problem in the Seattle area!
 Because the larvae cause the most damage to your lawn during the spring, most of our customers are shocked to see these large, ugly, brown patches suddenly appear in their otherwise beautiful lawn.
 These ugly brown patches of unhealthy, or dead grass, are evidence that the Crane Fly larvae have been feasting on your lawn.

 The Solution: The solution to the Crane Fly larvae problem is first to kill the Crane Fly larvae by applying a product that has the right ingredients to kill this pest dead in its tracks.
 The product we use is called Mallet Insecticide which has been trusted for decades by golf course superintendents, arborists, lawn care operators, nursery professionals, and parks and recreation directors.
 This product is a granular formulation that contains the active ingredient Imidacloprid, which is a systemic neurotoxin that affects a pest’s central nervous system.
 Once a pest comes into contact with Mallet, the active ingredient triggers paralysis that leads to death.
 Imidacloprid binds more strongly to the insect’s neuron receptors, making it effective at killing nuisance insects.
 Once the larvae have been killed we will then proceed with a full lawn renovation.
-This will include dethatching your lawn to remove moss, thatch, and dead grass, then aeration, followed by applying new topsoil, which prepares your lawn for the final step: hydroseeding and fertilizer.
+This will include dethatching your lawn to remove moss, thatch, and dead grass, then aeration, followed by applying fertilizer, new seed, andour protective Enviromix (peat moss, topsoil, and sand), which will add nutrients to your lawn as well as protect the seed during the germination process.